When I started doing the ‘I don’t get out of bed for less than $4 a word’ thing, people started paying me $4 a word.”

 So do you.
 All you have to do is ask.

 Britni de la Cretaz, a veteran freelance writer, asks for more money 95% of that time.
-“The rate negotiation comes when you already know the publication wants what you have,” she says.
+“The rate negotiation comes when you already know the publication wants what you have,” they say.
 “So, at the point, the power is actually in your hands.”
 That’s leverage.

-She gets more almost every time.
+They get more almost every time.
 Editors, de la Cretaz believes, expect a negotiation.
-“They’re coming in low,” she says, “and they almost always have more money.”
-If she’s offered $50 for a blog post, she’ll ask for $75.
-For larger publications offering 60 cents a word, she’ll counter with $1 a word.
-For 1,500-word reported pieces, she started asking for $650 instead of being satisfied with $350.
-And she got it.
+“They’re coming in low,” they say, “and they almost always have more money.”
+If they are offered $50 for a blog post, they’ll ask for $75.
+For larger publications offering 60 cents a word, they’ll counter with $1 a word.
+For 1,500-word reported pieces, they started asking for $650 instead of being satisfied with $350.
+And they got it.

 “I ultimately think the amount of money that you want is whatever it is that will make you enjoy working on the piece,” says freelance writer Elon Green, who has written for a number of publications, including Columbia Journalism Review.
 “That varies by writer, and what made you happy two years ago is not necessarily what’s going to make you happy today.
 You ask for what you need.”